 Collisions between two boats were the leading cause of injuries in 2010, and were the third leading cause of deaths, after boats capsizing, flooding, or swamping.
 Collisions between boats and fixed objects like docks also caused a substantial number of deaths and injuries in 2010.

-Rhode Island Boating Safety Law Requirements
+What are the Rhode Island Boating Safety Law Requirements?

 Rhode Island law requires young boaters and anyone who uses jet skis or similar recreational vessels to take a mandatory boating safety class.
 The course covers many topics including the proper use of life jackets and other personal flotation devices (PFDs) (Section 46-22-98).